• Tuesday 29 October 09:30 - 12:30

 Roundtable 2: Comprehensive sexuality education for young persons with disabilities – a European perspective

-Conclusion – end of the event
+Conclusion – End of the event